How Biden’s Path to Citizenship Will Affect Immigration

 Other Aspects of Biden’s Reform Proposal

 The reform proposal will also remove the three- and ten-year bars, which specifies the amount of time people who were unlawfully in the United States are disallowed from being readmitted into the U.S. Previously, those who remain in the nation unlawfully for 180 days or less are refused access for three years.
 Those who are unlawfully in the U.S. for more than one year will not have access for ten years.
+These provisions created difficulties for many undocumented individuals to become permanent residents even if they had a U.S. citizen spouse or another close family member.

 The bill will also allow people with an authorized family and spousal-sponsorship petition to temporarily live with their family in the U.S. while they wait on permits to become available.
+It will additionally support families by including permanent partnerships, eliminate discrimination regarding LGBTQ+ families as well as provide protection for veterans who fought alongside the U.S. in World War II.

 Likewise, it will execute the No Ban Act, which restricts a president’s authority to suspend or limit immigrants’ access to the U.S. and boost the number of Diversity Visas from 55,000 to 80,000.
 It will also require the Department of Labor and the Department of Homeland Security to develop a commission for including these organizations: